More details released in fatal shooting, woman’s arrest in Kearns | Gephardt Daily

 Perez said she took some of Vigil’s belongings, including his phone, and threw them on the ground.
 The phone broke, she said.
 He then took a plastic tote with her makeup, and tried to put it into his mother’s room.

 “Sandra said she was trying to get him to give it back to her, and he started hitting her.
 Sandra said she was hitting Dominique back, and then (his mother) stepped in and started hitting her too.
-Sandra said she was defending herself from Dominique and (his mother) and she ran to their bedroom and Dominique was right behind her,” court documents say.
+Sandra said she was defending herself from Dominique and (his mother) and she ran to their bedroom and Dominique was right behind her.

+“Sandra said she believed Dominique was going for the gun which he had used to threaten her with in the

 Perez said she believed the victim’s mother was coming at her with another gun, so she pointed the gun in her hand at the mother.

-After Vigil’s mother fled down the hallway, Perez “took the opportunity and ran out too,” court documents say.
+The suspect said when Vigil’s mother fled down the hallway, “and Sandra took the opportunity and ran out too.”

-Perez was arrested on suspicion of:
+Perez was charged on suspicion of:

 - Murder, a first-degree felony